 Fortunately, right now there are a lot solutions that help companies in their quest to create the golden customer record.
 One of the best, originally developed for operations on client data, are CDPs.

 This technology helps you aggregate user details from multiple sources, create detailed segments, and then effectively apply this data in your content personalization and remarketing campaigns.

 If you’re not familiar with this term, take a look at this blog post: Discover 4 Key Differences Between DMP (Data Management Platform) and CDP (Customer Data Platform) or just read our product page.
 It will give you a good overview on the subject.

 Next, the matter of privacy regulations proliferating across the globe.
 They are intended to bring more control to people over their data scattered across the digital ecosystem.

-If your organization drives at creating a unified customer view, you need to fulfill the requirements of these legislations, be it GDPR, California Consumer Privacy Act (CCPA), or Brazilian General Data Protection Law (LGPD).
-This basically means having a consent management system in place paired with mechanisms for processing user data requests.
+If your organization drives on creating a unified customer view, you need to fulfill the requirements of these legislations, be it GDPR, California Consumer Privacy Act (CCPA) or Brazilian General Data Protection Law (LGPD).
+This basically means having a consent management system in place, paired with mechanisms for processing user data requests.

 In case you want to know how the technology can work in line with GDPR, check out our post: